+Eligibility criteria SME Competitiveness Support Sub- Energy Efficiency Sub-Window (Western Balkans) Energy Efficiency Sub- Window (Turkey) Window (Western Balkans) End-borrower ownership , ajority private sector owner rship End-borrower size Comply with the EU definition of SME as per Commission Recommendation Due to the industrial focus of the project, most Beneficiaries are expected to be medium Unrestricted, however majority of end-borrowers are expected to be small or medium sized companies.
+Unrestricted, however majority of end-borrowers are expected to be small or medium sized companies.

+&lt;sup>12 OJ L 124, 20 May 2003, p.
+36

-Eligibility criteria SME Competitiveness Support Sub-Window Energy Efficiency Sub-Window End-borrower ownership Majority private sector ownership End-borrower size Comply with the EU definition of SME as per Commission Recommendation 12 Due to the industrial focus of the project, most Beneficiaries are expected to be medium sized companies Unrestricted, however majority of Beneficiaries are expected to be small or medium sized companies.
-Sector Industrial and industrial related services sectors - the marketing activities will target the industrial sectors with highest potential for growth and employment impact.
-Unrestricted, but primary targets will be the industrial sector and large commercial buildings - the marketing activities will focus initially on the most energy intensive sectors to achieve the best energy savings and CO 2 reductions.
-Sub-loan size Maximum EUR 1 million - the average sub-project size is expected to be lower such that the Sub-Window will support approximately 60-100 investments.
-Maximum EUR 5 million - the average sub-project size is expected to be considerably lower such that the Sub-Window will support approximately 40-60 investments Eligible investments All capital investments in industrial premises, equipment, machinery, software, improvement of enterprise management systems and general upgrading aimed at improving production quality and efficiency, environmental protection or occupational health and safety. (a) Investments on the energy demand side contributing to the improvement of the energy performance of commercial buildings or industrial operations which achieve certain minimum energy savings or reductions of Greenhouse Gas emissions, to be defined in the contribution agreement between the EBRD and EC. (b) Investments in renewable energy technology on the demand or supply side supporting energy generation and heating/cooling which comply with certain technical specifications, to be defined in the contribution agreement between the EBRD and EC.
+sized companies Sector Unrestricted but primarily the industrial and industrial related services.
+Unrestricted, but primary targets will be the industrial sector, large commercial buildings and households.
+Unrestricted, but primary targets will be the industrial sector, large commercial buildings and households.
+Sub-loan size Maximum EUR 1 million (for benefitting from EC incentives).
+Maximum EUR 5 million (for benefitting from EC incentives).
+Maximum EUR 5 million.
+Eligible investments from EC incentives).
+All capital investments in industrial premises, equipment, machinery, software, improvement of enterprise management systems and general upgrading aimed at improving production quality and efficiency, environmental protection or occupational health and safety. from EC incentives). (a) Investments on the energy demand side contributing to the improvement of the energy performance of commercial buildings, industrial operations or private dwellings which achieve certain minimum energy savings or reductions of Greenhouse Gas emissions, to be defined in the contribution agreement between the EBRD and EC. (b) Investments in renewable energy technology on the demand or supply side supporting energy generation and heating/cooling which comply with certain (a) Investments on the energy demand side contributing to the improvement of the energy performance of commercial buildings, industrial operations or private dwellings which achieve certain minimum energy savings or reductions of Greenhouse Gas emissions, to be defined in the contribution agreement between the EBRD and EC. (b) Investments in renewable energy technology on the demand or supply side supporting energy generation and heating/cooling which comply with certain technical specifications, to be defined in the contribution agreement between the EBRD and EC. technical specifications, to be defined in the contribution agreement between the EBRD and EC. (c) Working capital or investment loans to suppliers/installers of energy efficient equipments/materials and renewable energy technology (no incentive payment to end-borrower) (c) Working capital or investment loans to suppliers/installers of energy efficient equipments/materials and renewable energy technology.

-The essential technical assistance programme to support the security of the loans and investments will be in the form of TAM/BAS programmes with an allocation of $\\\in$ 7.5 million (over 3 years), involving intensive assistance by teams of international and local consultants according to the size of the company and the complexity of the immediate challenges;
+Technical assistance will be provided to support the technical preparation and implementation of investments involving intensive assistance by teams of international and local consultants according to the size of the company and the complexity of the immediate challenges.
+Technical assistance will include TAM/BAS programmes with an allocation of EUR 7.5 million (over 3 years and with an indicative allocation of EUR 5 million for the Western Balkans and EUR 2.5 million for Turkey).